KevinAst/eatery-nod/src/util/iForms/docs/iForms.md

 ### Form Input/Output Boundaries (via App Domains)

-When a form is initiated, the `open` action is optionally supplied a domain object, to initialize the form (when not supplied all form fields start out as empty strings).
+When a form is initiated, the `open` [action](#form-actions) is optionally supplied a domain object, to initialize the form (when not supplied all form fields start out as empty strings).

 We use the term "domain" in a generic way, that can manifest itself in a variety of different things.
 It can be a real application domain object (say from an API call), or another part of your state tree, or any number of other things.

-Likewise, when the form is processed (via the `process` action), the form values will be mapped back to the domain representation (retained in the `process` action).
+Likewise, when the form is processed (via the `process` [action](#form-actions)), the form values will be mapped back to the domain representation (retained in the `process` action).

 This makes it convenient for your logic to operate using app-specific structures.

-You can easily define the mapping between your domain and the form values structure, through the optional ??mapDomain2Form/??mapPropsToValues parameters.
+You can easily define the mapping between your domain and the form values structure, through the optional `mapDomain2Form`/`mapPropsToValues` parameters of [IFormMeta](#iformmeta).
 By default (when not supplied), the domain structure is assumed to be "one in the same" as the form values structure (through a straight mapping of the well known iForm fields).

 ## API